Stickerifier/Stickerify/CONTRIBUTING.md

 #### Clone the repository

 Now clone the forked repository to your machine.
-Go to your GitHub account, open the forked repository, click on the code button and then click the _copy to clipboard_ icon.
+Go to your GitHub account, open the forked repository, and copy the link provided under `HTTPS` when you click on the green button labeled `code` on the repository page

 Open a terminal and run the following git command: